NS32-oss/ComicBook/readme.md

 ## Environment Variables

-1. Create a `.env` file in the root directory of the project and configure the following environment variables:
+Create a `.env` file in the root directory of the project and configure the following environment variables:
     ```
     PORT=5000
     MONGODB_URI=<Your MongoDB connection URI>
     ```
 Ensure these variables are correctly set up before running the application.
-PORT=5000
-MONGODB_URI=<Your MongoDB connection URI>